tiavina-mika/mui-tiptap-editor/README.md

 # mui-tiptap-editor

 <p align="left">
-A customizable and easy to use <a href="https://tiptap.dev/">Tiptap</a> styled WYSIWYG rich text editor, using <a  href="https://mui.com/material-ui/getting-started/overview/">Material UI</a>.
+A customizable and easy to use <a href="https://tiptap.dev/">Tiptap</a> styled WYSIWYG rich text editor styled with <a  href="https://mui.com/material-ui/getting-started/overview/">Material UI</a>.
 </p>

 <!-- [START BADGES] -->